oa-labs/arc-ai-digital-ocean/web/docs/QUICKSTART.md

 # Quick Start Guide

-Get the iChat KB Manager up and running in 5 minutes!
+Get the ArcAI KB Manager up and running in 5 minutes!

 ## 1. Install Dependencies